-To integrate polynomials of degree $p \geq 10$, cubature rules (multi-dimensional quadrature rules) are constructed on triangles by using tensor products of one-dimensional Gauss quadrature rules.
-For p < 10 we use tabulated rules from Solin et al. (2003) and Strang and Fix (1973).
+To integrate polynomials of degree $p \ge 10$ , cubature rules (multidimensional quadrature rules) are constructed on triangles by using tensor products of 1D Gauss quadrature rules.
+For p < 10, we use tabulated rules from Solin et al. (2003) and Strang and Fix (1973).

-In all cases, we utilize the Galerkin approach, that is we choose the test functions to be the same as the basis functions, $w_i = \theta_i$.
+In all cases, we utilize the Galerkin approach, that is, we choose the test functions to be the same as the basis functions, $w_i = \theta_i$ .

-3.7 Higher-Order Mesh Generation
+3.7 Higher-order mesh generation

-Since higher order DG schemes have more degrees of freedom per element, a coarse mesh with large elements is required to keep a similar performance across discretizations.
-To obtain an accurate solution with a coarse, high-order discretization, it is necessary to use curved boundary interfaces, as will be demonstrated in §4.3.
+Since higher-order DG schemes have more degrees of freedom per element, a coarse mesh with large elements is required to keep a similar performance across discretizations.
+To obtain an accurate solution with a coarse, high-order discretization, it is necessary to use curved boundary interfaces, as will be demonstrated in Section 4.3.
 Here we describe our new method for creating such a coarse, high-order curved mesh.